viccuad/fpga-lunarLander/README.md

 The vhdl code is intended to be as understandable as possible (e.g., process are written to be as close as the rt diagram, instead of wrapping various components in one process).

 notice: most of the code is in Spanish.
-Make an issue if you want it translated. the design has attached pdfs with handmade rt diagrams.
+Make an issue if you want it translated.

 ## GAMEPLAY
 There are two possible gameplay styles, which can be selected using a switch from the fpga board.
 Those are: